 When added to the new color block paint scheme on the surrounding buildings, the entire area is *chef’s kiss*.

-A large chunk of the entrance work is now complete, but because of all the nearby construction, there are still lots (and lots) of walls.
+The entrance work is now complete, but because of all the nearby construction, there are still lots (and lots) of walls.
 You have been warned.

 Connections Café & Eatery (opened April 27, 2022)